Funny Business in Venice

 “I pledge to represent the Venice Chamber of commerce with dignity, integrity, and pride…” said Choi.
 The group echoed back, “I pledge to represent the Venice Chamber of Commerce (beginning to trail off) with dignity…(mumble, silence) pride…” Any attempts to bring the serious interrupted with the eruption of laughter.

 “It’s a fun organization.
 This is Venice.
-So, it’s not stuffy like other Chambers of Commerce,” said Chamber secretary Donna Lasman.
+So, it’s not stuffy like other Chambers of Commerce,” said Chamber Executive Director Donna Lasman.
 Abbot Kinney is the Venice Chamber of Commerce’s founding father.
 The organization is 110 years old.
 “We organize to network and connect with people who live and work in Venice, and we organize to help our businesses promote,” said Lasman.

 The current Chamber Board is a mish-mash of OG business owners, Venice artists, and young entrepreneurs with a social conscious.
 There’s Don Novak from Hal’s, who moved into the neighborhood when people were still dodging bullets on Abbot Kinney.
 Casey Parker of Big Daddy’s Pizza; who makes it a point to train and employ local homeless people.
 And much-loved Venice couple Alex and Edizen Stowell, from Venice Paparazzi.
 Long-time Venice local George Francisco has served as the Chamber’s President for the past two years.